scottwalmsley/HMDBParser/README.md

 <br>A parser for the Human Metabolome Database (xml).

 ## Background
-The Humand Metabolome Database (IHMDB) (http://www.hmdb.ca/) is a online, downloadable database of metabolites that have been observered or are considered observable in humans.
+The Human Metabolome Database (IHMDB) (http://www.hmdb.ca/) is a online, downloadable database of metabolites that have been observered or are considered observable in humans.
 This Java library was developed to facilitate extraction of key bits of information from HMDB and to use that information